New model comparison for semi-inclusive charged-current electron and muon neutrino scattering by $^{40}$Ar in the energy range of the MicroBooNE experiment: Semi-inclusive Neutrino-nucleus quasielastic scattering within RDWIA

 \section{Semi-inclusive Neutrino-nucleus quasielastic scattering within RDWIA}

-Following previous publications~\cite{Gonzalez-Jimenez:2021ohu, PhysRevD.106.113005, nikolakopoulos2022benchmarking}, in this section we briefly summarize the formalism to describe the one proton knockout channel where an incoming neutrino with momentum $\mathbf{k}$ interacts with a nucleus $A$, and a lepton and a proton, with momenta $\mathbf{k'}$ and $\mathbf{p_N}$, respectively, are detected in coincidence.
+Following previous publications~\cite{Gonzalez-Jimenez:2021ohu, PhysRevD.106.113005, nikolakopoulos2022benchmarking}, in this section we briefly summarize the formalism to describe the one proton knockout channel where an incoming neutrino with momentum $\mathbf{k}$ interacts with a nucleus $A$, and a lepton and a proton, with momenta $\mathbf{k'}$ and $\mathbf{p_N}$, respectively, are produced.
 In the laboratory frame, the flux-averaged six-differential semi-inclusive cross section is given by:

 \begin{widetext}